bd2kccd/r-causal/README.md

 **R-causal has not been maintained for some time now, as the tireless maintainer has since moved on to different work :-)... but going back through some of the issues posted for r-causal gives some hints as to additional functionality that pytetrad/R should have.
 We'll try to get caught up.**

+**NEWS 2024-09-05: We are working on a new wrapping of Tetrad using rJava; please see [r-tetrad](https://github.com/bd2kccd/r-causal).
+This will be a standalong implementation that requires only R to be installed; the JDK and Tetrad jars used will be downloaded programmatically by the R scripts.**

 # r-causal
 R Wrapper for Tetrad Library